8 Signs Your Vehicle Suspension System Needs Attention

 Bad Suspension Should Not Be Ignored

-The suspension system of our vehicle is something that we usually take for granted until it’s too late.
+The vehicle suspension system is something that we usually take for granted until it’s too late.
 Regular maintenance, at least once a year, is essential to ensure that you keep your vehicle’s suspension at its best condition.
 When you notice any of the symptoms above, don’t ignore them!
 They could be an indication of a failing suspension or something more serious.
 Have your vehicle checked right away and repair as needed.

-If you need further advice, or for a certified technician to assess your vehicle’s suspension system, call us on (07) 3269 3158 or reach out to us.
+If you need further advice, or for a certified technician to assess your vehicle suspension system, call us on (07) 3269 3158 or reach out to us.
 We are located 113 Connaught Street Sandgate QLD 4017.
 Feel free to visit us at any time.